kajzer/airbnb-clone-c4s/README.md

 2. Add longitude and latitude to room
 3. Add geocoded_by :address to room.rb model
 4. Restart server and reenter address
-4. Add script for google maps without API KEY
+4. Add script for google maps without API KEY GIT - d122244

 ### Add Near-by Rooms
-1.
+1. Add nearby apartments to show.html.erb using geocoder
+2. Added code to enable map loading when changing to nearby room -> (errors in console to solve)
+3. Change units to km from miiles in initializers/geocoder.rb GIT -

+###